The Best Thing the Agent Did Was Fail

 The best thing the agent did was expose what was missing.

-If you can’t explain your team’s standards to an agent, you probably can’t explain them to a new hire either.
+If you can’t explain your team’s standards to an AI agent, you probably can’t explain them to a new hire either.
 Writing this information down raises the bar for everyone and saves countless revision cycles during code reviews.

 The agent didn’t create the gaps.
 It just made them painfully obvious to the team.